Does a Seatbelt Ticket Affect Insurance Rates?

 1. Moving vs. Non-Moving Violations - Insurance companies treat moving violations like speeding differently from non-moving violations like a seatbelt ticket.
 Moving violations have a more substantial effect on your insurance rates.

-2. Your Driving Record - A single seat belt ticket won’t raise your rates too much, especially if you have a clean driving record.
+2. Your Driving Record - A single seatbelt ticket does not raise your rates in most states, because the ticket carries no license points.
+In the states that count the ticket, the increase is usually small for a driver with a clean record.
 Multiple seat belt tickets and other moving violations show a pattern of reckless behavior that can increase your insurance rates.

 3. State Laws - Insurance companies consider the laws in your state when determining your insurance price and your risk.
 In states where seat belt violations are moving violations, insurance companies may view them more seriously and raise your rates.